RouleThomas/Akizu_Lab/002_scRNAseq/005__Goldberg/labnote.md

 ## General trend Cerebellum (CB)

+### Version1 no filter on max nCount and nFeatureRNA
 Then `conda activate scRNAseqV2` and go into R and filtered out **RNA contamination and start with SEURAT**.

 Tuto seurat [here](https://satijalab.org/seurat/articles/sctransform_v2_vignette.html)